racktivity/ext-pylabs-core/pyapps/pylabsdoc/portal/spaces/Installation/Home/InstallSampleApp.md

 @metadata tagstring=install sampleapp

-[imgdocSpace]: images/images50/installation/docSpace.png
+[imgdocSpace]: images/images51/installation/docSpace.png

 # Installing the SampleApp

-PyLabs 5 has created a sample PyLabs application (PyApp), called '**sampleapp**'.
-This is a very basic CRM application, just to show the power of PyLabs.
+Pylabs 5 has created a sample Pylabs application (PyApp), called '**sampleapp**'.
+This is a very basic CRM application, just to show the power of Pylabs.
 To install this sample application:

-1. Go to the PyLabs root directory: `cd /opt/qbase5/`
+1. Go to the Pylabs root directory: `cd /opt/qbase5/`
 2. Start the Q-Shell: `./qshell`
 3. Find and install the sample application: `i.qp.find('sampleapp').install()`
-4. Make the application available in PyLabs 5: `p.application.install('sampleapp')`
+4. Make the application available in Pylabs 5: `p.application.install('sampleapp')`

      * Generating base services                                  DONE
      * Generating API for sampleapp application                  RUNNING